florianhartung/debugger-rs/paper/main.typ

 This section explores the implementation details of the various methods needed to fulfil our requirements.

 == Attaching to processes
-When beginning to debug a process, there are typically two scenarios for a debugger, attaching to a process that is already running and creating a new process.
+When beginning to debug a process, there are typically two scenarios for a debugger: attaching to a process that is already running and creating a new process.
 Both of these have available ptrace #acp("API") to use with the debugger.

 Attaching to a running process can be done with either PTRACE_ATTACH or PTRACE_SEIZE.